Before you apply

 For your studies, you will need access to a computer and to a reliable internet connection.
 Study material and supporting documentation, such as guidance, policies, procedures and request forms are available on the Faculty of Education’s Virtual Learning Environment (VLE) via the internet.
 You will be given a personal log-in to the VLE at the beginning of your studies, which is linked to your email address.
 Please ensure that you have a personal email address, not a family or work address.
 It may be useful to set up a separate email address just for your studies so that you have a dedicated space to keep track of your communication with us.

-Distance-learning allows you to arrange the time you study around other things in your life, for example, a family, a job, being a carer, or all three.
+Distance-learning allows you to arrange the time you study around other things in your life, such as a family, a job, being a carer, or all three.
 Whatever your circumstances, you will need good time management skills and you will need to set aside time each week during term time that is dedicated only to your studies.
 In order to plan your work, you may wish to set up a timetable for your studies, plotting your study hours around your other commitments during term time.
-Or you may decide to dedicate your weekends and one or two hours every weekday in the evening to your studies in order to fit them around your daytime job.
-Our tutors will help you be on track by setting you deadlines for the submission of study tasks, for instance, as the module progresses.
+Alternatively, you may decide to dedicate your weekends and one or two hours every weekday in the evening to your studies in order to fit them around your daytime job.
+Our tutors will help you keep on track by setting you deadlines for the submission of study tasks as the module progresses.
 You can arrange your studies in any way you like during term time.
-Please be aware that our General Regulations do not allow students who are registered with us to undertake full-time study at another institution at the same time.
+Please be aware that our general regulations do not allow students who are registered with us to undertake full-time study at another institution at the same time.

 The Royal Academy of Dance is a member of the National Union of Students (NUS).